germancin/Django-Portfolio/README.md

 # Django-Portafolio
-Nice Python Django Portafolio to show off.
+Nice Portafolio with Python Django 2.0.2

+### Step by Step - How to build your own portafolio.